Atom interferometer: Interferometer types

 A compact magneto-optical trap, the first step in generating an atom interferometer.

-While the use of atoms offers easy access to higher frequencies (and thus accuracies) than light, atoms possess mass and move slower; thus they affected more noticeably by gravity compared to beams of light.
+While the use of atoms offers easy access to higher frequencies (and thus accuracies) than light, atoms possess mass and move slower; thus they are affected more noticeably by gravity compared to beams of light.
 In some apparatuses, the atoms are ejected upwards and the interferometry takes place while the atoms are in flight, or while falling in free flight.
 In other experiments gravitational effects by free acceleration are not negated; additional forces are used to compensate for gravity.
 These guided systems in principle can provide arbitrary amounts of measurement time, provided quantum coherence is preserved.

 The early atom interferometers deployed slits or wires for the beam splitters and mirrors.
 Later systems, especially the guided ones, used light forces for splitting and reflecting of the matter wave.